I used to have a major hang-up about not starting our school day until everything was tidy.

 That is the time to send them to the laundry room to move the clothes or ask them to go put the silverware away or pick up all the toys in the living room.
 You have to frame it as a positive — go pick up all the Legos and by the time you get back it will be your turn.
 They were happy (ish) to scurry off and do the thing instead of having to sit and wait.
 When they returned there were many thank yous and appreciation — plus it was their turn.

-Starting January 31 we will be journeying together in our Elevate Your Homeschool Coaching program to make the mindset shifts needed to fix your consistency problems for good.
-You’ll learn the tools you can use to stop the perfectionism in it’s tracks and get the coaching and accountability you need to be consistent, get your kids on board, and bring ease to your homeschool days.
-We’ll have live coaching weekly for six weeks, daily accountability texts, weekly check-ins, a private podcast feed so you can listen on the go, and a proven solution to your consistency issues.
-Find out more at pambarnhill.com/elevate today.
+This fall we will be journeying together in our Homeschool Consistency Bootcamp program to make the mindset shifts needed to fix your consistency problems for good.
+You’ll learn the tools you can use to stop perfectionism in its tracks and get the coaching and accountability you need to be consistent, get your kids on board, and bring ease to your homeschool days.
+We’ll have video coaching, daily accountability texts, weekly check-ins, and a proven solution to your consistency issues.
+Find out more at https://pambarnhill.lpages.co/consistency/ today.

 I’ll be back again next week to talk about a third thing you may be doing that is sabotaging your homeschool consistency.
 I hope you join me then.
 Until then, keep on homeschooling.